 Meaning

-“Television is much better crafted today then in the 70s.
-The content is less positive but I’m one of those that feel our entertainment reflects our world, it’s not a driver – art imitates life.” presents a viewpoint centered on happiness.
-It implies that joy grows from gratitude and balance and encourages us to remember that gratitude invites more joy.
+In the quote “Television is much better crafted today then in the 70s.
+The content is less positive but I’m one of those that feel our entertainment reflects our world, it’s not a driver – art imitates life.,” the emphasis is on happiness.
+It highlights the thought that joy grows from gratitude and balance while implying that happiness is shaped by mindset.

 Theme